hfabre/ttme/README.md

 ### Build

-Build for Windows and Darwin.
+Build for Windows, Darwin and Linux.
 Bin file are under ./build.
 Zipfile with all builds is under ./packed_build.